brandimason/ExploreOutside-ColoradoEdition/README.md

-# Explore Outside, Colorado Edition
+# Explore Outside, Colorado Edition :herb:
+A beginners guide to explore the great outdoors in Colorado